eoinkelly/notes/networking/dns/dig.md

         * CH Chaosnet record
 * You can request zone transfer by setting type to AXFR
 * You can request incremental zone transfer by setting type to IXFR

+Aside: `dig +trace` uses your local resolver to ask it the address of the root servers - `dig` doesn't seem to have root servers hard-coded in

 Examples